gvwilson/sdxjs/doc-generator/index.md

 {% include file file='slugify.js' %}

-Let's run the first version of our documentation generator and see what it produces
-(<span f="doc-generator-process-plain"/> and <span f="doc-generator-mapping"/>):
+Let's run this generator and see what it produces (<span f="doc-generator-process-plain"/> and <span f="doc-generator-mapping"/>):

 {% include file file='process-plain.sh' %}